Sprint: Sparse-Dense Residual Fusion for Efficient Diffusion Transformers: Experiment

 \textbf{Path-drop guidance} (Fig.~\ref{fig:fdd_vs_w}).
 We compare FDD across guidance scales $w$ for CFG (SiT-XL/2), CFG (\ourmodel), and PDG (\ourmodel).
 PDG consistently outperforms both CFG baselines, achieving a lower (better) peak FDD.
 Moreover, it delivers these gains at nearly half the inference cost, since the unconditional estimate bypasses the middle blocks.
 These results show that PDG provides a superior trade-off, generating higher-quality samples while substantially reducing computational cost.

 \textbf{Training at higher resolution} (Appendix~\ref{app:imagenet512}, Fig.~\ref{app_fig:512}).
-Similar to the $256^2$ setting, we also evaluate our model against baselines at $512^2$ resolution with XL config.
-Results are provided in Tab.~\ref{tab:main_table_512} and show that SPRINT achieves comparable efficiency and performance gains to those observed at $256^2$.
+We also evaluate our model against baselines at $512^2$ resolution with XL config.
+Results are provided in Tab.~\ref{tab:main_table_512} and show that SPRINT achieves 1.96 FID compared to 2.63 of SiT baseline with only 50\% of training compute (184.8 vs. 366.6).

 \textbf{Lower sampling steps} (Appendix~\ref{app:nfe}). \ourmodel remains competitive at few-step inference, consistently surpassing SiT-XL/2 in Tab.~\ref{tab:nfe_comparison}.
 At 10 steps, it reduces FID from 7.37 to 6.29 and FDD from 205.2 to 174.5, highlighting the representational strength of our method.